devluxor/full-stack-open/notes/frontend/part5_testing_the_frontend/b_props.children_proptypes.md

 note the `props.children`.

-The new and interesting part of the code is props.children, which is used for referencing the child components of the component.
+The new and interesting part of the code is `props.children`, which is used for referencing the child components of the component.
 The child components are the React elements that we define between the opening and closing tags of a component.

 This time the children are rendered in the code that is used for rendering the component itself: